 What is the witness of the Spirit spoken of by Paul in Romans 8?
-This is something that I have not come to a definite conclusion on both exegetically or personally.
-Bare naked thoughts bring to mind some sort of subjective feeling that the Holy Spirit gives to all believers.
-Maybe a sort-of voice inside you that says at all times, “You are God’s child.”
+This is something that I have not come to a definite conclusion on, both exegetically and personally.
+Bare thoughts bring to mind some sort of subjective feeling that the Holy Spirit gives to all believers.
+Maybe a sort of voice inside you that says, “You are God’s child.”
 If that is what the witness of the Spirit is, I don’t think I have it.

-That was from the New American Standard.
-However, the NET Bible takes the dative a bit differently at a key point saying, “The Spirit himself bears witness to our spirit that we are God’s children.”
-(Rom 8:16; emphasis mine).
-However, most other translations elect the word “with.”
-Regardless, the Holy Spirit is in view here and there is a definite testimony which believers should have.
+However, the NET Bible takes the dative a bit differently at a key point, saying, “The Spirit himself bears witness to our spirit that we are God’s children.”
+(Romans 8:16; emphasis mine).
+Most other translations elect the word “with.”
+The Holy Spirit is in view here and there is a definite testimony which believers should have.

-Most of the time the connection sought here is between the cry of “Abba” and the witness of the Spirit.
-Certainly this should be kept in view, but my thoughts extend to the broader context which follows.
+Most of the time, the connection sought here is between the cry of “Abba” and the witness of the Spirit.
 The question is one of dependency.
-Hang with me here.
-Paul is often very hard to understand because of his syntax.
-(Translation: Paul gets excited and off track here and there.)
-I am not really saying that he is off track here, but when he uses the qualification “if indeed we suffer with Him in order that we might be glorified with Him,” it is hard to know what is the conditional referent here.
-In other words, we don’t get something if we don’t suffer with him.
-What is the something?
+Paul is often hard to understand because of his syntax.
+He uses the qualification “if indeed we suffer with Him in order that we might be glorified with Him,” and it is hard to know what is the conditional referent here.

 I think the text allows us one of two answers: